stockmouton/stockmouton.github.io/articles/hyperinflation.md

 The distinction has a big impact on bonds price because naturally, investors will want a higher yield for a higher risk.
 If a company starts to struggle financially, its bond might be downgraded by rating agencies and the grade can fall under the junk bonds umbrella.
 The bond market will react by asking for a higher yield and so, the bond price of that company will fall.

-This starts a domino effect for the company because now, issuing new bonds will needs a higher coupon's rate which increase the cost of borrowing for the company and also increase the risk of default its bonds.
+This starts a domino effect for the company: issuing new bonds will needs a higher coupon's rate which increase the cost of borrowing for the company and also increase the risk of default its bonds.

 This is especially bad for companies called "zombies company" which are the ones struggling to survive, they make barely enough (or not enough) money to sustain its operation and pays its interest.
 And their outlook is not great (this is actually the main difference with growth companies, usually running on debt too, but with a highly expected success).

 Those zombie companies are in real trouble if rates increase and so are very risky.

+<sub>*Sidenote: One thing very shady with those agencies is that, to get a grade you must pay them.
+It really sounds like if you pay them a lot you might have a better grade, but what the f\*\*\* do I know?*</sub>

 > Do the work:
 >